 What is RISQI?

-RISQI: A proxy developed by researchers at Virginia Polytechnic Institute.
+RISQI is a proxy developed by researchers at Virginia Polytechnic Institute.
 RISQI stands for "reciprocal of the square root of insulin" and is calculated by the equation 1/square root of insulin.
-A RISQI value of 0.2 to 0.32 represents compensated insulin resistance while a value of less than 0.2 indicates failed compensation (high risk of laminitis)
+A RISQI value of above 0.32 represents normal insulin sensitivity, while a value of less than 0.2 indicates severe Insulin Resistance.

 What are WSC, NSC, and ESC?